pfn/keepasshttp/README.md

 Nevertheless, until KeePass v2.21 I used the 2 suggested .dll's and it worked fine too.

-Usually i only use chromeipass, but I did a short test with passifox and seems to be working just fine.
+Usually I only use chromeIPass, but I did a short test with PassIFox and seems to be working just fine.

 ## System requirements
  * KeePass 2.17 or higher